LuKks/use-hyper/README.md

 - `useDHT` depends on `@hyperswarm/dht-relay`.
 - `useSwarm` depends on `hyperswarm`.

+If you import `useSwarm` then install this specific branch:
+`npm i holepunchto/hyperswarm#add-swarm-session`

 ```javascript
 import { useCore, useCoreEvent, useCoreWatch } from 'use-hyper/core'
 import useDHT from 'use-hyper/dht'